Nemesis-OS/nemesis-pkg/README.md

 # nemesis-pkg
-A fast and simple package manager for Nemesis inspired from `kiss` and `pacman`. `nemesis-pkg` firstly downloads source code and compiles it.. we have bootstrap packages also that can be used for bootstrapping a package..
+A fast and simple package manager for Nemesis inspired from `kiss` and `pacman`.
+This is completely written from scratch...

 # usage:-
 `nemsis-pkg` has various flags that performs operations and some operations have their args.